PartnerView Clair's profile

-The UK Government introduced R&D Tax Relief as a generous incentive to encourage businesses to carry out innovative research and development activity and is a way of giving them extra funds to help with the costs involved.
+The UK Government’s Research and Development (R&D) Tax Relief is a way of giving companies involved in innovation tax relief on the costs involved.
 The system also helps make the UK attractive to overseas businesses.

 There are two distinct schemes, the SME (small and medium enterprises) scheme and the Large Company scheme.
-Details of both schemes can be found in Alliotts R&D Tax Relief factsheet.
+We can advise you on the differences and which scheme is relevant to your business.

-R&D Tax Relief is under utilised by many businesses.
-There are many misconceptions; that it is only applicable for traditional ‘science’ led sectors; that it’s too complex and time consuming; and that it’s only for a narrow range of R&D activities.
-We have put together a useful summary of eight facts to make you think again.
-R&D Tax Relief Eight important facts.
+R&D Tax Relief is under utilised and there are many misconceptions; that it is only applicable for traditional ‘science’ led sectors; that it’s too complex and time consuming; and that it’s only for a narrow range of R&D activities.